pnnl/BEM-for-PRM/content/user_guide/prm_api_ref/baseline_generation_api.md

   A -->|Tune cooling towers| F(CoolingTowers)
   {{</mermaid>}}

-  After all above steps are completed, a second sizing run is conducted and labeled as `SR2` in the output directory.
-In this run, several key metrics in the HVAC system will be determined such as the capacity of the chillers and loop flow rates.
+  After all the above steps are completed, a second sizing run is conducted and labeled as `SR2` in the output directory.
+In this run, several key metrics in the HVAC system will be determined, such as the capacity of the chillers and loop flow rates.

 - ##### Step 4: Fine tune HVAC system parameters 2
-  In this step, it further fine tune some parameters in the HVAC components
+  This step further fine-tunes some parameters in the HVAC components.
   {{<mermaid align="left">}}
   graph LR;
   A(HVAC Component) -->|Tune component efficiency| B(Efficiency)
   A -->|Set demand control ventilation| C(DCV)
   A -->|Tune pump power and controls| D(Pump)
   {{</mermaid>}}
   A third sizing run is conducted after this step and labeled as `SR3` in the output directory.
-The third sizing run is the final sizing run to refining size-dependent values including the secondary flow rate in the parallel PIU reheat terminal, and the maximum flow rate in the air terminal.
+The third sizing run is the final sizing run to refine size-dependent values, including the secondary flow rate in the parallel PIU reheat terminal and the maximum flow rate in the air terminal.

-One or four baseline models will generated in the output directory after these four steps.
-The output directory is an arugment provided by user when calling this function.
-In the next section, we will provide a detail explanation of these arguments.
+After these four steps, baseline model(s) will be generated in the output directory.
+The output directory is an argument the user provides when calling this function.
+In the next section, we will give a detail explanation of these arguments.

 {{< line_break >}}